 The time has finally come!
 You are crossing the Alps!
 However the ascent is so gentle that you will hardly even notice it.
 It goes through the Bormida valley until you get to the top of the pass called Colle Scravaion.
 During a 30km long descent you will look down across the surrounding mountains and out to the sea.
 The first olive trees are lining the edge of your path.
 Maybe you fancy trying the particularly good smelling ligurian oil in the pituresque mountain village of Castelvecchio.
 One thing is certain - you will have an exhilarating descent towards the coast and before you know it you will be in Albenga.
 What is less well known by tourists is that Albenga has the second most significant old town in Liguria after Genoa.
 It sure will charm you with all of its restaurants in the narrow streets.

 Your last day’s cycle starts with a transfer to San Lorenzo al Mare.
 This is the starting point of one of Italy’s best cycle paths!
 Spectacular views of the turquoise blue sea along the Riviera of the Flowers are an absolutly cracking way to end your cycle tour.
-Enjoy a freshly squeezed fruit cocktail on the terrace of a bar before you get to San Remo.
+Enjoy the Ligurian sun on your bike before you get to San Remo.
 You should however keep cycling along the bike path.
 The 1.7km long bike tunnel running along part of the famous Milan to San Remo bike race is definitely worth seeing.

 Characteristics of the route